Bond yield and Stock market

 Pros and Cons of Bond Yield

-For example, if you purchase a bond with a face value of $1,000 and it has a coupon rate of 5%, then you will receive $50 per year in interest payments.
-If the bond has a maturity date of 10 years, then at the end of those 10 years, you will receive your original investment back plus any unpaid interest.
+For instance, if you buy a bond with a $1,000 face value and a 5% coupon rate, you will get $50 in interest payments per year.
+If the bond has a 10-year maturity date, you will get your initial investment back at the end of that time period.

 So what are the pros and cons of investing in Bond yield and Stock market?
 Here’s a look: